 Her twin countra-rotating propellers and twin rudders make your Bertram a pleasure to maneuver even at idle speed.
-For example, to turn your Bertram in her own length in a confined area, set one engine in forward, and the other in reverse with the rudders amidships, and the throttles at or near idle.
+For example, to turn your Bertram in her own length in a confined area, set one engine in forward, and the other in reverse with the rudders amidships, and the throttles at or near idle (but below the 1,000 rpm shift maximum).
 This turn can be made in either direction.
 The port engine in forward and the starboard in reverse spins you clockwise.
 The starboard engine forward and the port in reverse spins you counter-clockwise.
 If desired, you can speed up this turn by applying rudder and/or throttle in the direction of the spin.